 Looking to the Future

 Hannah Pingree on Maine’s Path Forward

-Join us for this special online event as Island Institute President Rob Snyder and Hannah Pingree, director of the Maine Governor’s Office of Policy Innovation and the Future, explore bigger picture insights on the pandemic and how climate outcomes for Maine can be aligned as we look to the future.
+Join us for this special online event as we talk to Hannah Pingree, director of the Maine Governor’s Office of Policy Innovation and the Future, about insights on the pandemic and how climate outcomes for Maine can be aligned as we look to the future.
 Additional conversation include economic activity along the coast of Maine, broadband’s path forward, the state of affairs in Augusta, and general questions about life on an island.

 Coastal Maine Voices:

 The dynamics of island life, explained by island insiders